awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 Now you can verify whether the local resource access is configured correctly\.
 To test, you subscribe to the `LRA/test` topic and publish to the `invoke/LRAFunction` topic\.
 The test is successful if the Lambda function sends the expected payload to AWS IoT\.

-1. On the AWS IoT Core console home page, in the left pane, choose **Test**\.
+1. On the AWS IoT console home page, in the left pane, choose **Test**\.
-![\[The left pane in the AWS IoT Core console with Test highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-test.png)
+![\[The left pane in the AWS IoT console with Test highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-test.png)

 1. In the **Subscriptions** section, for **Subscription topic**, enter **LRA/test**\.
 For **MQTT payload display**, select **Display payloads as strings**\.